Killjoy99/kivymd-lazy-loading-template/README.md

 ```

 This ensures that all necessary file types, including JSON, are packaged with your app, preventing potential runtime errors related to missing resources.

+## 🧪 `Testing`

+The tests for this application are handled using `pytest`.
+The status of the tests is shown above:

 ## 🛠️ `Implementation Example`